-10 Ways Ginger Enhances Digestion
+Ginger: 10 Ways This Herb Enhances Digestion

 Ginger is one of my all-time favorite superfood herbs that I recommend to nearly every client I have ever worked with for its powerful ability to improve our digestive function and immune system.
-Superfoods are foods and herbs that have a unique concentration of nutrients that synergize together to boost potential.
+Superfoods such as ginger are foods and herbs that have a unique concentration of nutrients that synergize together to boost potential.

 These foods are typically loaded with a combination of critical fatty acids, anti-oxidant phytonutrients and essential amino acids.
 Ginger is a classic example of this as it has compounds with health benefits that go far beyond what can be studied at this time.